CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/README.md

 ## Composing content

-Content Components are intended to complement existing features for content modelling in Kentico such as Page Type inheritance and [Pages fields](https://docs.kentico.com/k12sp/developing-websites/defining-website-content-structure/creating-and-configuring-page-types/configuring-page-types/reusing-existing-page-content) - it gives you one more option.
+Content Components are intended to complement existing features for content modelling in Kentico such as Page Type inheritance and [Pages fields](https://docs.kentico.com/k12sp/developing-websites/defining-website-content-structure/creating-and-configuring-page-types/configuring-page-types/reusing-existing-page-content).

 As with all features there are some scenarios where Content Components will fit and others where they will not.
 Below is some further information about the intention of Content Components, [known limitations](#known-limitations) and trade-offs that you may wish to consider when choosing if they are suitable to use based on your requirements: